rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Name is a pretty overloaded term...

 BF: I think there's still a little more API work to be done here (I guess we're at stage 1 so that's expected).
-I don't think you should expose as much of the low level hooks as you have here
+I don't think you should expose as much of the low level hooks as you have here.

 DH: Oh, interesting.